What is a comic?

 What is the role of the Editorial Adviser Mitsuhiro Asakawa?

-Mitsuhiro Asakawa will help us access Japanese content to be published in Comix India, and will also give us creative editorial advice on the Indian contributions.
-We are hopeful that his involvement will help us increase the creative cultural exchange between Japanese manga and Indian comics.
+Mitsuhiro Asakawa helps us with Japanese content to be published in Vérité, and also gives us creative editorial advice on the Indian contributions.
+We are hopeful that his involvement will help us increase the creative cultural exchange between Japanese manga and other comics.

 I am not an Indian citizen.
-Can I contribute to Comix India?
+Can I contribute to Vérité?

 Yes.
 Anyone can contribute, regardless of nationality.